Cheetah: Genetics

+This gene duplication may have allowed new functions to arise for the aforementioned genes; this selective pressure may also have contributed to the low genetic diversity in this species.

+Potentially harmful mutations has been found in a gene related to spermatogenesis (AKAP4).
+This could explain the high proportion of abnormal sperma in male cheetahs and poor reproductive success in the species.

 King cheetah

 The king cheetah is a variety of cheetah with a rare mutation for cream-coloured fur marked with large, blotchy spots and three dark, wide stripes extending from the neck to the tail.
 In Manicaland, Zimbabwe, it was known as nsuifisi and thought to be a cross between a leopard and a hyena.
-In 1926 Major A. Cooper wrote about a cheetah-like animal he had shot near modern-day Harare, with fur as thick as that of a snow leopard and spots that merged to form stripes.
+In 1926, Major A. Cooper wrote about a cheetah-like animal he had shot near modern-day Harare, with fur as thick as that of a snow leopard and spots that merged to form stripes.
 He suggested it could be a cross between a leopard and a cheetah.
 As more such individuals were observed it was seen that they had non-retractable claws like the cheetah.

 In 1927, Pocock described these individuals as a new species by the name of Acinonyx rex ("king cheetah").
 However, in the absence of proof to support his claim, he withdrew his proposal in 1939.
 Abel Chapman considered it a colour morph of the normally spotted cheetah.
-Since 1927 the king cheetah has been reported five more times in the wild in Zimbabwe, Botswana and northern Transvaal; one was photographed in 1975.
+Since 1927, the king cheetah has been reported five more times in the wild in Zimbabwe, Botswana and northern Transvaal; one was photographed in 1975.

 In 1981, two female cheetahs that had mated with a wild male from Transvaal at the De Wildt Cheetah and Wildlife Centre (South Africa) gave birth to one king cheetah each; subsequently, more king cheetahs were born at the centre.
 In 2012, the cause of this coat pattern was found to be a mutation in the gene for transmembrane aminopeptidase (Taqpep), the same gene responsible for the striped "mackerel" versus blotchy "classic" pattern seen in tabby cats.
 The appearance is caused by reinforcement of a recessive allele; hence if two mating cheetahs are heterozygous carriers of the mutated allele, a quarter of their offspring can be expected to be king cheetahs.